eduardogarre/vscode_ri/README.md

 # Soporte de RI README

-This is the README for your extension "lenguaje-n".
+This is the README for your extension "Representación Intermedia".
 After writing up a brief description, we recommend including the following sections.

 ## Features